exercism/java/go/parallel-letter-frequency/README.md

 # Parallel Letter Frequency

+Welcome to Parallel Letter Frequency on Exercism's Go Track.
+If you need help running the tests or submitting your code, check out `HELP.md`.

+## Instructions

 Count the frequency of letters in texts using parallel computation.

 Parallelism is about doing things in parallel that can also be done